sherin-ann-babu/Garbage-classification-using-cnn/README.md

 The aim of the project was waste classification by using Deep Neural Networks.
 The dataset contains waste images recyclable and organic ones.
 I have built a model to predict if the waste may be recyclable or not.
 In the analysis, I have used the Convolutional Neural Network (CNN) model with data augmentation and transfer learning to get more accurate predictions and choose the best one for that.

 # Project includes:
-Waste classification with CNN model - Waste_cnn.ipynb Waste Classification with data augmentation - Waste_Augumentation.ipynb Waste Classification with transfer learning - waste_transfer_learning.ipynb
+Garbage classification with CNN model - Garbage_cnn.ipynb Garbage Classification with data augmentation - Garbage_Augumentation.ipynb

 # Technologies
 The project is created with:

-Python 3.8
+Python 3.9
-libraries: TensorFlow, Keras, pillow, numpy, pandas, seaborn.
+libraries: TensorFlow, Keras, numpy, pandas, seaborn.

-Running the project:
+# Running the project:

 To run this project use Jupyter Notebook or Google Colab.